JSQLParser/JSqlParser/README.md

 **To build this project without using Maven, one has to build the parser by JavaCC using the CLI options it provids.**

+## Debugging through problems

+Refer to the [Visualize Parsing](https://github.com/JSQLParser/JSqlParser/wiki/Examples-of-SQL-parsing#visualize-parsing) section to learn how to run the parser in debug mode.

 ## Source Code conventions

 Recently a checkstyle process was integrated into the build process.
 JSqlParser follows the sun java format convention.
 There are no TABs allowed.
 Use spaces.